moghit-eou/DevSecOps-CI-pipelines/README.md

 **Requirements:** Docker, `make`, and Bash.
 Nothing else, since the scanners are installed inside the images.

+Container Scanning also needs the image built beforehand, and `toolbox.sh` mounts the Docker socket (`-v /var/run/docker.sock:/var/run/docker.sock`) so the toolbox can inspect it.

 ```bash
 git clone https://github.com/moghit-eou/DevSecOps-CI-pipelines.git
 cd DevSecOps-CI-pipelines